mrknorman/evolving_attention_thesis/04_application/04_application.typ

 = The Application of Machine Learning to Gravitational-Wave Data Analysis <application-sec>

+The following chapter will explore the intersection between gravitational waves and machine learning.
+We will review the possible areas for detection applications, and describe how we have constructed the example datasets used for training and validation throughout the thesis.
+We will then explore the results of repeating the dense network experiments from previous chapters on gravitational-wave data.
+We will introduce Convolutional Neural Networks (CNNs), and review previous work from the literature that has been performed using CNNs.
+We will conclude the chapter by recreating some key results from the literature.
+This chapter is not indended to be presented as original work but as an exploration of existing methods, and a demonstration of the novel data pipeline that will used through the rest of the thesis.
+By the end of this chapter, we will have accumulated a large number of possible network, training, and data configurations.
+These form the set of hyperparameters that we must, though some approach, narrow down; we will explore how we can do this in @dragonn-sec.

 We have demonstrated that simple artificial neural networks can be used to classify input data drawn from a restricted distribution into a number of classes, $N$, with a high ($>99.9%$) degree of accuracy.
 We didn't design the network with any particular consideration for the dataset (besides the dimensionality of its elements), therefore, we can infer that artificial neural networks should be general enough to classify data drawn from other distributions that contain discrete differentiable classes.
 It is not clear, however, which other distributions can be classified and what network complexity is required to achieve a similar degree of accuracy.
 It is easy to imagine distributions that are considerably simpler than the MNSIT dataset @mnist and, conversely, ones that are much more complex.
 There may be a mathematical approach to determine the link between the distribution and required model complexity.

 One possible metric that touches upon this relation is the Rademacher complexity, $accent(cal(R), hat)_M$, given by